xiaotingFu/582_StoryGenerator/README.md

 1. Web Crawler that has crawled around 500 * 500 novels
 2. Website that ask user to input their choice and give them customized feedback
 3. Story_generator that based on user input and stories in the database, generate stories.

+## Documentation of Algorithms
+The complete documentation of various algorithms used for this program can be found here-:

 ## Installation Guide
 The following installation guide for MacOS or linux-based system (Ubuntu)